 BY: Thomas Crawford, a professor emeritus of chemistry at the University of Louisville.

-He wrote the following op-ed regarding his experience with his wife and how key Long-Term Care Insurance was with his family.
+He wrote the following op-ed regarding his wife's experience and how essential Long-Term Care Insurance was to benefit his family and finances.

 This is a rather personal note and therefore, a difficult one to write, but in doing so I hope it prompts someone who reads it to take note of my experience.